phoenixframework/phoenix/docs/routing.md

 If we do create an ambiguous route, the router will still compile, but we will get a warning.
 Let's see this in action.

-Define this route at the bottom of the `scope "/", HelloPhoenix.Web do` block in the router.
+Define this route at the bottom of the `scope "/", HelloWeb do` block in the router.

 ```elixir
 get "/", RootController, :index